SecurEth/guidelines/process.md

 ---
-layout: page
+layout: guideline
+status: draft
+title: "Process Overview"
 ---

-# Process Overview
 When developing a new project that will contain a complex set of smart contracts, it is import to follow a rigid process that creates a traceability between your architectural requirements and your software implementation and verification.